 I think you will find some really useful information here that you can apply to your own career.
 Let me know in the comments what you think.

-You were working a lot in live sound as well as working in many different studios but it took you a while before the momentum properly picked up for you, with e.g. Grammy for The Eleventh Hour, Blackbird Studio and working with Jack White etc. How did you handle those years and how did you stay persistent?
+You did a lot of live sound as well as working in many different studios.
+But it took you a while before the momentum picked up for you, with e.g. the Grammy for The Eleventh Hour.
+Working at Blackbird Studio and with Jack White.
+How did you handle those years and how did you stay persistent?

-However, I never had a goal as in “I want to be a mixer or a producer”, but I did want to work in the studio and it just took a long time to get there.
-When I did go to Blackbird in 2002 I more or less had to put my engineering career aside to build the studio but after 5 years I said: “Hold it, I’ve spent 5 years building this studio and I got to get back to making records again”.
-I had done some records from when I started at Blackbird, for example with the Eleventh Hour (Vance’s first Grammy Award) and some other albums in between but the next thing was with Jack White in 2007, but my main focus had been building the studio for 5 years.
+However, I never had a goal as in “I want to be a mixer or a producer”, but I did want to work in the studio.
+It just took a long time to get there.
+When I did go to Blackbird Studio in 2002 I more or less had to put my engineering career aside to build the studio.
+But after 5 years I said: “Hold it, I’ve spent 5 years building this studio.
+I got to get back to making records again”.
+I had done some records from when I started at Blackbird, for example, the Eleventh Hour (Vance’s first Grammy Award) and some other albums in between.
+The next thing was with Jack White in 2007, but my main focus had been building the studio for 5 years.